Materials science: Tin

 • A proven material with a long tradition

-Due to its durability, tin is suitable for jewelry that is worn for a long time and used consciously.
+Due to its durability, pewter is suitable for jewelry that is worn for a long time and used consciously.